sowmyatellapragada/C-Training-modules/README.md

 # C#-Training-modules
-Created a CALCULATOR PROGRAM USING C# FUNDAMENTALS FOR NOW and Created a Basic Hotel management Console Application which retrieves us the information like room number,checkin date,checkout date,duration of stay.
+Created a CALCULATOR PROGRAM USING C# FUNDAMENTALS FOR NOW